 - Set filters in your email program to allow or to block specific senders and/or specific language.
 Email filters can be set to keep out certain senders, or conversely, to “white list” other correspondents by allowing their specific email address.
 If you find that either legitimate messages are being captured in your spam filter or that unwanted messages are continuing to slip through to your inbox, you may need to adjust the spam filter settings.

 - Understand where rejected messages go.
-If you use filtering software, be sure the rejected messages are sent to a special folder other than your email “trash” basket.
-That way you can periodically review them to see if a message you truly want was diverted by an over-aggressive spam filter.
+If you use filtering software, be sure the rejected messages are sent to a special folder other than your email “trash” folder.
+That way you can periodically review them to see if a message you truly want was diverted by an overly-aggressive spam filter.

 - Consider using disposable online addresses.
 You can create a unique email address for each email newsletter or forum you subscribe to.
 Then, when an email address begins getting spam, you can discontinue using it and start using another.
 This works because the disposable email addresses actually forward to your real email address.